Exact Recovery Guarantees for Parameterized Nonlinear System Identification Problem under Sparse Disturbances or Semi-Oblivious Attacks: Introduction

-The system identification literature initially focused on the asymptotic properties of the least-squares estimator (LSE) \cite{chen2012identification, ljung1999system, ljung1992asymptotic, bauer1999consistency}, and with the emergence of statistical learning theory, this area evolved into studying the necessary number of samples for a specific error threshold to be met \cite{tsiamis2023}.
-While early non-asymptotic analyses centered on linear-time invariant (LTI) systems with i.i.d. noise using mixing arguments \cite{kuznetsov2017generalization, rostamizadeh2007stability}, recent research employs martingale and small-ball techniques to provide sample complexity guarantees for LTI systems \cite{simchowitz2018learning, faradonbeh2018finite, tsiamis2019finite}.
-For non-linear systems, recent studies investigated parameterized models \cite{noel2017nonlinear, nowak2002nonlinear,foster2020learning,sattar2022non,ziemann2022single}, showing convergence of recursive and gradient algorithms to true parameters with a rate of $T^{-1/2}$ using martingale techniques and mixing time arguments.
-Furthermore, efforts towards non-smooth estimators for both linear and non-linear systems \cite{feng2021,feng2023,yalcin2023exact}, particularly in handling dependent and adversarial noise vectors, are limited.
-Robust regression techniques utilizing regularizers have been developed \cite{xuRobustnessRegularizationSupport2009, bertsimasCharacterizationEquivalenceRobustification2018, dong2016}, yet non-asymptotic analysis on sample complexity remains sparse, especially for dynamical systems due to sample auto-correlation.
-A more detailed literature review is provided in Appendix \ref{sec:literature}.
+Prior research on robust system learning has primarily focused on unreliable measurements, where the objective is to extract knowledge from noisy and corrupted observations—such as in the matrix sensing problem in machine learning.
+However, this paper addresses an emerging and largely overlooked aspect of robust learning in safety-critical systems, where the system input itself is manipulated (potentially by an adversary), thereby affecting the system states and inducing instability.
+Existing results in system identification have largely concentrated on the asymptotic properties of the least squares estimator (LSE) \citep{chen2012identification, ljung1999system, ljung1992asymptotic, bauer1999consistency}.
+With the advent of statistical learning theory, research in this area has evolved to study the required number of samples necessary to achieve a given error threshold \citep{tsiamis2023}.
+While early non-asymptotic analyses focused on linear time-invariant (LTI) systems with i.i.d. disturbances using mixing arguments \citep{kuznetsov2017generalization, rostamizadeh2007stability}, more recent studies employ martingale and small-ball techniques to derive sample complexity guarantees for LTI systems \citep{simchowitz2018learning, faradonbeh2018finite, tsiamis2019finite}.
+For nonlinear systems, parameterized models have been explored in recent studies \citep{noel2017nonlinear, nowak2002nonlinear, foster2020learning, sattar2022non, ziemann2022single}, demonstrating the convergence of recursive and gradient-based algorithms to the true parameters with a convergence rate of $T^{-1/2}$ using martingale techniques and mixing time arguments.
+Additionally, there has been some progress toward developing non-smooth estimators for both linear and nonlinear systems \citep{feng2021, feng2023, yalcin2023exact}, particularly in handling large-but-sparse noise vectors with dependencies.
+However, robust regression techniques incorporating regularization \citep{xuRobustnessRegularizationSupport2009, bertsimasCharacterizationEquivalenceRobustification2018, dong2016} remain relatively unexplored in the context of dynamical systems, particularly with respect to non-asymptotic sample complexity analysis.
+This gap is largely due to the inherent autocorrelation in system samples, making traditional statistical tools less applicable.
+A more detailed literature review is provided in Section \ref{sec:literature}.